 The good shit that’s been happening…. and there is a lot of it.

-Here are some oddly specific drops of gratitude I have been adding to my mental bucket over the past five months.
+Here are some unusually specific things for which I am grateful that I have been adding to my mental bucket over the last five months.

 100 Drops of Gratitude